CalinRadoni/CalinRadoni.github.io-Jekyll/_posts/2022-11-22-CheckPoint_SSH_Access_PK.md

 ## Copy a key to an appliance

-You can change the content of the file on the appliance but **if you use a user with the bash shell** this should work:
+You can change the content of the file on the appliance but **if you use a user with the Bash shell** this should work:

 ```sh
 cat ~/keys/ckpRSAAccessKey.pub | ssh user@IP_Address_of_CheckPoint -T "cat >> /storage/test_file"